MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/new-and-improved-features-in-SharePoint-Server-2019.md

 - IT_Sharepoint_Server_Top
 - Strat_SP_server
 ms.custom:
-description: "Learn about the new features and updates to existing features in SharePoint Server 2019."
+description: "Learn about the new features and updates to existing features in SharePoint Server 2019 Public Preview."
 ---

 # New and improved features in SharePoint Server 2019

-Learn about the new features and updates to existing features in SharePoint Server 2019.
+Learn about the new features and updates to existing features in SharePoint Server 2019 Public Preview.

 For new features in SharePoint Server 2016 for end users, see

 ## Detailed description of new features

-This section provides detailed descriptions of the new updated features in SharePoint Server 2019.
+This section provides detailed descriptions of the new updated features in SharePoint Server 2019 Public Preview.

 ### Access Services 2013 now supports Send Email